yesahmedyes/rl-exercises-sutton-barto/chapter_3/chapter_3.md

 q^*(s,putter) = -3
 $$

 If the ball is even further away from the green, then our first action moves us closer to the green.
-This is followed by driver used twice to land us on the green, followed by a putter to reach the hole in a total of $4$ strokes.
+This is followed by a driver used twice to land us on the green, followed by a putter to reach the hole in a total of $4$ strokes.

 $$
 q^*(s,putter) = -4